 - IQ Level 7 Organisation Postgraduate Award of Proficiency in Assessment for Access Arrangements

-The school is fortunate to have a very well-qualified and experienced team of Learning Associates (LAs) and Higher Level Teaching Assistants (HLTAs), who provide in-class support and small group work for students with SEND.
-Mrs Karen Williams and Mrs Sharon Davies (HLTA) assist Mrs Emsley with the organisation and delivery of the SSC provision, whilst Mrs Tehmina Chaudhary provides administrative support for the whole team.
+The school is fortunate to have a very well-qualified and experienced team of Learning Associates (LAs) and Higher Level Teaching Assistants (HLTAs), who provide in-class support and small group work for students with SEND supporting inclusion of all students.
+Mrs Sharon Davies (HLTA) assists Mrs Emsley with the organisation and delivery of the SSC provision.
+Mrs Jo-Ann Williams provides administrative support for the SSC whilst Mrs Tehmina Chaudhary provides administrative support for the whole team.
 All Learning Support non-teaching staff attend relevant training alongside teaching colleagues on INSET days and also have their own training sessions relating to particular aspects of their work.

-Subject teachers and pastoral staff in the school have had experience of a wide range of SEND and receive regular training on types of need which occur relatively frequently, e.g. dyslexia, ASC.
+Subject teachers and Learning Community staff in the school have had experience of a wide range of SEND and receive regular training on types of need which occur relatively frequently.
 Staff may also receive training in specific aspects of learning need, relevant to the student cohort.
-Induction for new staff includes meetings with the SENCO and T-i-C SSC, to familiarise them with aspects of SEND work within the school.
+Induction for new staff includes meetings with the SENCO and Director of Learning, SSC, to familiarise them with aspects of SEND work within the school.

 What specialist services or expertise are available at or accessed by the school?

-Members of the Learning Support team have experience of:
+Members of the Learning Support team support inclusion with experience of: